 I open my closet door and meticulously evaluate my wardrobe.
 It would seem there is everything.
 Or is there?
 I want some updates!
-And I will begin with sewing a new winter coat.
+And I will begin by sewing a winter coat.

 The more coats I have in my wardrobe, the better: a coat for cold dry weather and for the rain, for cool windy weather and cold sunny days, for festive winter events and everyday wear, for going to the office and for shopping trips, long and short, light and dark, warm and not so warm, etc. I can’t imagine wearing the same coat every day.
 A real fashionista must certainly have several different coats.
 It makes winter more interesting if you have a few coats to choose from.
 I don’t want to take outerwear only as something created for the sake of keeping me warm in cold weather.
 I want to look stylish always.

-Why would I sew a coat if I can buy?
+Why would I sew a coat if I can buy it?

-♦ I want something different, a coat that nobody has, something fashionable, exquisite and unique.
+♦ Making your own winter jacket or wool coat is rewarding: I want something different, a coat that nobody has, something fashionable, exquisite, and unique.
 And often all I can get in stores are black, brown or grey ones.
 Not that I don’t like a black coat.
 But I want something more interesting.
-There are energy and vitality in bright colors and I am very into colorful winter wear.
+There

 ♦ I want 100% pure wool fabric (and again I have to pay more for it).
 If you buy a coat, be prepared that it is made from a cheap poor quality fabric with low wool content or completely of synthetic fibers, which will not keep you as warm as the real wool fabric would.
 I want to make a coat from a fabric that I just adore.
 You may check out this fantastic online store to find perfect pure wool fabric for acceptable prices.

 ♦ I want a coat that fits my figure, which is not always easy.
-I am short, so most coats I tried in stores have too long sleeves, which I have to alter anyway (so why not to make the winter coat “from scratch”?)
-Also many coats I tried on are too baggy at the waist, or too large in the shoulder area, or too narrow in the hips, never minding other fit issues.
+I am short, so most coats I tried in stores have too-long sleeves, which I have to alter anyway (so why not make the winter coat “from scratch”?)
+Also, many coats I tried on are too baggy at the waist, too large in the shoulder area, or too narrow in the hips, never minding other fit issues.